UNStats/gender_data_portal/metadata_md/IV_4__Ib3320b80__metadata.md

 ## Contact point in international agency

 ---

 ## International agreed definition

-“Police Personnel" means personnel in public agencies as of 31 December whose principal functions are the prevention, detection and investigation of crime and the apprehension of alleged offenders.
+ï¿½Police Personnel" means personnel in public agencies as of 31 December whose principal functions are the prevention, detection and investigation of crime and the apprehension of alleged offenders.
 Data refer to 'Female Police Personnel at the national level'.

 ---